photogabble/draughts/README.md

 // Pass in a FEN string to load a particular position
 $draughts = new Draughts('W:W31-50:B1-20');
 ```

+### Load

+The load method takes an optional `string` parameter that defines the initial board configuration in [Forsyth-Edwards Notation](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation).
+This is called by `__construct` and shouldn't be needed.

 ## Not invented here